yusuf17ml/Personality-Type-Detector/README.md

 It was a great learning project for me as i was able to:
 - Deepen my understanding of FastAPI’s ability to serve machine learning models at scale.
 - Implement model predictions through an API endpoint
-- Containerisation with docker
+- Containerise with docker
-- Deployement via railway
+- Deploy via railway